sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 Linked lists have many [applications](https://www.geeksforgeeks.org/applications-of-linked-list-data-structure/).
 Particularly, they are used as lists and to implement a variety of other complex data structures.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/data-structures/linked-list/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=NobHlGUjV3g&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=3).

-Time complexity for [linked list implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/linkedlists) where `n` is the number of elements:
+Time and space complexity for [linked list implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/linkedlists) where `n` is the number of elements:

 | Operation | Average/Worst Case | Reasoning |
 | :-------: | :----------: | ---------- |